EB-CDPHE/Data-requests/17.Aggregate Counts for NNDSS/README.md

 ###### Code for creating MMWR Week for 2020:
  ![code](./Images/Code_for_MMWR_week.png)

-This links the calculated MMWR week value with each reported date.
+This code links the calculated MMWR week value with each reported date.